 Most people focus on keywords.
 Counterintuitively, that’s not what you want to do.
 Instead of looking at what people are typing in, you should be trying to identify what they’re searching for.

 This is what “search intent” refers to.
 It’s the difference between getting a tiny bit of traffic and driving real revenue—it is what makes keywords effective.
 If you know about the different kinds of user intent, you can better optimize your keywords for that intent.

 The results are all over the place!
 Some refer to mechanical engineers, while others focus on software or entry-level positions.
 The intent behind each search is completely different, which is what you need to pinpoint.
 What exactly is this user looking for?
 Which type of engineering job are they interested in?

 Google helps us do this by matching search intent with the phrase the user types into the search bar.
-From your perspective, what matters is you’re creating content and choosing keywords to match the user’s search intent.
+From your perspective, what matters is you’re creating content and choosing keywords to match the search intent Google infers.

 4 Tips for Selecting the Best Keywords

-Here are my tips for conducting the best keyword research and selection:
+Here are my SEO tips for conducting the best keyword research and selection: